Skip to content

 What Are the Next Steps?

-If you checked all ten items, you are ready to move forward.
+If you checked all ten items in the Rollover Audit, you are ready to move forward.
 Here is the recommended order:

-1. Read the full Gold IRA Rollover guide for step-by-step instructions on initiating the transfer.
+1. Read the full Gold IRA Rollover article for step-by-step instructions on initiating the transfer.

-2. If you are rolling over a 401(k) specifically, see our 401(k) Rollover Guide for employer-plan-specific guidance.
+2. If you are rolling over a 401(k) specifically, see our 401(k) Rollover article for employer-plan-specific detail.

 3. Estimate your total costs using our fee breakdown before committing to a provider.